zeronounours/openssl_ca_config/webCA/README.md

 Then provide the generated CRL to your CRL distribution point.

-_Note_: You have generated here a certificate called sebaux, but the name doesn't matter.
+_Note_: You have generated here a certificate called example, but the name doesn't matter.
 You could have issued any other certificate.